chidiwilliams/chidiwilliams.com/content/post/a-refresher-on-software-vulnerabilities.md

 </div>
 ```

-Most popular web servers and frameworks provide functionality to validate and escape user input to protect web applications from this vulnerability.
+Most popular web servers and frameworks provide functionality to validate and neutralize user input to protect web applications from this vulnerability.
+Validation typically involves checking that the input matches the correct format, type, length, etc., while neutralization makes the input safe to use, like by encoding HTML characters, for example.

 3\. **Out-of-bounds read**